-Examples of the type of losses or expenses that may be considered when granting a deferral on these grounds include:
+Examples of the type of losses or expenses that may be considered include:

 - Emergency medical expenses

-- Major repairs to a house that are needed to keep the house habitable and that arise unexpectedly
+- Major repairs that are unexpectedly needed to keep your house habitable

-- Expenses connected with a serious accident or death of a family member
+- Expenses due to a serious accident or the death of a family member

-- A bad debt incurred by a self-employed person
+- A bad debt you incur if you are self-employed

 How to apply